 Hardware-wise, the 6.2 has plenty to like.
 The 6.3-inch Full HD+ display not only has a tiny notch and fairly small bezels, but it also supports HDR content for bright and vibrant colors.
 Even cooler, if you're watching non-HDR content, the 6.2 will convert it to HDR so everything looks as good as can be.
 Around back, you'll find three rear cameras and a fingerprint sensor.
 There's even a dedicated Google Assistant button!

-- Simple and clean Android One software
+- Android One software is top-notch

 - Guaranteed updates

 - Cameras are just OK

 One of the best software experiences you'll find

 The Nokia 6.2 is an incredible value.
 It has awesome software, a premium design, and a vibrant display.

 Best Compact: Nokia 4.2

 Compact phones are hard to come by in 2020, but one that stands out is the Nokia 4.2.
 A 5.71-inch display may not sound very small, but compared to the other options on this list, it's quite the difference.
 Along with the petite form factor, the display also touts an HD+ resolution and a 77% screen-to-body ratio.